kwokcb/materialxocio/README.md

 This site contains a set of utilities for working with OpenColorIO and MaterialX.
 The utilities are written in Python and are designed to be used as standalone scripts or as part of a larger pipeline.

+Note that Functional Nodegraph generation is currently in it's early stages pending the result of `NanoColor` support.

 ### Repository

 The <code>Github</code> repository is available <a href="https://github.com/kwokcb/materialxocio">here</a>